tundish/blathnaid/blathnaid/tale/chapters.rst

 Longevity
 ---------

+[NARRATOR]_

-But Jack could not sleep.
-He felt very alone, in a very strange world.
-So he stood there in his little spot in the dark.
-And he calmed his breathing, until it moved down from his chest into his belly.
+    But Jack can't sleep.
+He feels very alone, in a very strange world.
+So he stands there in his little spot in the dark.
+And he calms his breathing, until it moves down from his chest into his belly.
     Breathing slower, and softer.
 Until nearly half a minute to breathe in, and nearly half a minute to breathe out.

 Cognition
 ---------